corcorana/restingIAF/iaf_manu.md

 Relatively higher $F_w$ lengths are expected to result in more aggressive smoothing of the input function [@bromba1981], and hence may be desirable in cases of noisy spectral densities.
 We note however that excessively flat peaks following application of the smoothing procedure are indicative of a suboptimally large $F_w$.
 We favour higher-order polynomials (e.g., $k = 5$) due to their peak-height preserving properties, but acknowledge that they might render suboptimal fits (and less smoothing) in the context of relatively broad component structures [@press1992].
-This may be of particular concern when dealing for instance with elderly populations, given the increased likelihood of diminished spectral power (and corresponding reductions in peak height) in older adults [e.g., @chiang2011].<!-- AC: has anyone got a good citation to the effect that older people often have less powerful/broader alpha peaks ? i thought i had, but can't seem to find it -->
+This may be of particular concern for instance when dealing with elderly populations, given the increased likelihood of diminished spectral power (and corresponding reduction of peak dominance) in older adults [e.g., @chiang2011;@dustman1999].

 Additional parameters include: